BitMEX/api-connectors/auto-generated/ruby/docs/ApiKeyApi.md

 api_instance = SwaggerClient::APIKeyApi.new

 opts = {
-  name: "name_example", # String | Key name.
+  name: 'name_example', # String | Key name.
 This name is for reference only.
-  cidr: "cidr_example", # String | CIDR block to restrict this key to.
+  cidr: 'cidr_example', # String | CIDR block to restrict this key to.
 To restrict to a single address, append \"/32\", e.g. 207.39.29.22/32.
 Leave blank or set to 0.0.0.0/0 to allow all IPs.
 Only one block may be set. <a href=\"http://software77.net/cidr-101.html\">More on CIDR blocks</a>
-  permissions: "permissions_example", # String | Key Permissions.
+  permissions: 'permissions_example', # String | Key Permissions.
 All keys can read margin and position data.
 Additional permissions must be added.
 Available: [\"order\", \"orderCancel\", \"withdraw\"].
   enabled: false, # BOOLEAN | Set to true to enable this key on creation.
 Otherwise, it must be explicitly enabled via /apiKey/enable.
-  token: "token_example" # String | OTP Token (YubiKey, Google Authenticator) }
+  token: 'token_example' # String | OTP Token (YubiKey, Google Authenticator) }

 begin